anon-blue/anon.blue/README.txt

                                         QAQ Hheipingle
                                          qq
-            WE KNOW WHO YOU ARE NICHOLAfu
-                                             fuck you son of bitch
+            WE KNOW WHO YOU ARE NICHOLAfu     gtfhreygrehhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhfffffffffffyou son of bitch
                                                     are youAre you okayAre you o
 kay                                                              SINCERELY
                                                                        FBI